-- Become an advocate for the profession and make a direct impact on law reform and policy development by serving on one of 18 expert policy and practice committees. - Our Pro Bono Scheme connects firms willing to provide pro bono assistance to disadvantaged members of the community in need of legal services. - Give back to the legal community by adding your expertise to one of our volunteer mock law or mentoring programs.
+- Networking and Engagement: Meet your peers and the profession's leading minds with more than 100 events each year, covering everything from thought leadership forums to gala dinners, expert panels, conferences, fundraisers and more. - Advocacy: Become an advocate for the profession and make a direct impact on law reform and policy development by serving on one of 18 expert policy and practice committees. - Pro Bono Scheme: connects firms willing to provide pro bono assistance to disadvantaged members of the community in need of legal services. - Volunteering: Give back to the legal community by adding your expertise to one of our volunteer mock law or mentoring programs. - LSJ: Annual subscription to the award-winning Law Society Journal, LSJ online, plus access to the digital archive of every issue published since 1963.

 For a comprehensive guide to what membership of the Law Society can provide, including partner-specific terms and conditions, visit: lawsociety.com.au/membership.
-Information correct as at April 2023.
+Information correct as at April 2024